sinnadine/sales_performance/README.md

 ## Data Filters
 Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

+# Project Purpose

+I developed this project as part of my Data Analyst portfolio to demonstrate my practical Tableau, data visualization, KPI analysis, and business intelligence skills.

+The project shows how I approach the full analytical process: from understanding business requirements and preparing data to building interactive dashboards and communicating actionable insights.